 Funk: the Peacekeeper

 In our last two blog posts, we explored a brief history of funk music and took a closer look at what exactly makes funk grooves feel funky.
-But one historical event in particular, that occurred in Boston, cemented the notion that funk exists for everyone and that music is a healthy outlet for reacting to one’s surroundings.
+But one historical event in particular - which occurred in Boston - cemented the notion that funk exists for everyone and that music is a healthy outlet for reacting to one’s surroundings.

 On April 4th, 1968, Martin Luther King Jr. was assassinated in Memphis, Tennessee.
 Riots broke out in practically every major city around the country, including Boston’s South End and Roxbury, which were predominantly black neighborhoods.
 James Brown was scheduled to perform at the Garden the next night, April 5th.
 City officials feared a weekend of riots and violence, and, to protect the downtown area from unrest, considered canceling the concert.